On star-$k$-PCGs: Exploring class boundaries for small $k$ values: The star number of grid graphs

 We define

-See Fig.~\ref{fig:gr4x2} for a construction of a $1$-witness star tree for $G_{2,4}$.
-We now show that $S$ is a $1$-witness star tree for $G_{n_1,2}$.
+See Fig.~\ref{fig:gr4x2} for a construction of a $1$-witness graph for $G_{2,4}$.
+We now show that $G^w$ is a $1$-witness graph for $G_{n_1,2}$.
 For this let $(i,j)$ and $(i',j')$ be two vertices and we consider the following three cases:

 \paragraph{Case $j=j'=0$.} Notice that we must have $i\neq i'$ and $i+i'\leq n_1-1+n_1-3= 2n_1-4$.
 We consider the following three subcases: \begin{itemize} \item \textit{Both $i$ and $i'$ are odd}.
 We have $w(i,0)+w(i',0)=i+i'+2\leq 2n_1-2 \not \in I_1$.